tuplo/dynoexpr/README.md

 ### Filter expressions

-A _filter expression_ determines which items within the `Query` or `Scan` results should be returned to you. [docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.FilterExpression)
+A [_filter expression_](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.FilterExpression) determines which items within the `Query` or `Scan` results should be returned to you.

 ```ts
 // only return items from year 2015 or with color yellow
 const params = dynoexpr({
   Filter: {
     year: 2015,